Senior Safety: How To Discuss Giving Up Driving

 Allow yourselves the chance to calm down and reassess what was said, before feelings get hurt.

-Throughout this talk, stick to the facts as best as you can, use “I” statements, and avoid coming off as accusatory or confrontational.
+Throughout this talk, stick to the facts as best as you can.
+Use “I” statements, and avoid sounding accusatory or confrontational.

 Let your loved one know that you value their happiness and independence.
 The two of you can work together to come up with a list of transportation alternatives.